biztracker/real-estate-theme/content/plots/gmr-colony.md

         "imageDataSize": "792x942",
         "leftList": [
           {
-            "text": "5 Mins drive to the city center" },
+            "text": "5 Mins drive to the City Center" },
           {
             "text": "4 Kms to Ananthapur Flyover"